Izviri v Bistri

 Description

 The river Ljubljanica, which flows through Slovenian Capital Ljubljana, is the river with seven names.
 A complex system of caves and poljes is the source of this river.
-It is called Ljubljanica when the water finally reaches the Ljubljana Marsh (Ljubljansko barje).
+It is called Ljubljanica when the water finally reaches the Ljubljana Marsh (Ljubljansko barje) at Vrhnika.
 Here is a huge number of springs, where the limestone ridge ends and the impermeable flysch plain begins.
 The four most important springs of Ljubljanica are Retovje, Močilnik, Bistra, and Lintvern.